 At times it is important to let children learn from their mistakes.
 The challenge is finding the natural consequences for mistakes that are not harmful.
 When parameters can be set up that leads children to want to do things it can go a long way.
 There are things we all want.
 There are few adults who would not work if they weren’t compensated.
 It works similarly for children however it takes some education to help them realize their “compensation” for helping with chores around the house is a cleaner house, food to eat, and a bed to sleep in.
 Their ability to learn these concepts as children will help when they are adults.

-Sometimes, the “compensation” (also known as positive reinforcement) could also include other things, such as candy, a gaming console, or any other gift.
+Sometimes, the “compensation” (also known as positive reinforcement) could also include other things, such as candy, a gaming console, a finger board or any other gift.
 It is a process where rewards are used to encourage a child’s behavior.
 To show gratitude for your kid helping around the house and completing their tasks on time, you may want to consider gifting them.
 For example, you could buy a drum kit for your child if they seem to be showing an interest in learning how to play it.
 If you are confused about which one to buy, you can take a look at websites such as Music Lowdown to help you make a wise decision.
 These Drum Kits and other instruments can ignite a musical spark in your kids, which could help them develop a new skill.

 It is important to let children to express how they feel, even if it makes you as a parent uncomfortable.
 Learning to appropriately express emotions is critical as children and they need your help.
 If you need help staying firm when they are unhappy with a requirement, or teaching them to express themselves, reach out for that education.
 Their ability to learn that unhappy feelings are normal, and will set a foundation for more complex emotional situations.